sunnysideup/silverstripe-ecommerce_orderstep_payment_check/README.md

-# silverstripe Send Payment Check
+# silverstripe Send Payment Reminder
 Adds an orderstep to e-commerce where non-paid orders are followed up.
 In that email, you can ask the customer to

 a. cancel the order
 b. pay for it